Home page Site search Site

 by Emperor Constantine to declare everyone living within the empire a Christian.
 That so diluted

-the church with sinners that it never recovered.
-Then, with the collapse of the Roman Empire, the
+the church with unconverted sinners that it never recovered.
+Then, with the collapse of the

-church stepped into the political vacuum.
-This politicization of the church distracted it from
+Roman Empire, the church stepped into the political vacuum.
+This politicization of the church

-fundamental spiritual concern and destroyed the independence of its moral authority.
+distracted it from fundamental spiritual concerns and destroyed the independence of its moral

 - Did we just recently open the work in Italy?

-- No, the work officially began in 1948 though the first
+- No, the work officially began in 1948 when an independent Italian holiness moved merged

 After spending nearly nine years of ministry in Italy, Roy